-As MD of one of the leading recruitment agencies in the country I am completely opposed to the comments of the Minister for Social Protection Joan Burton where she advocated the idea of increasing the rates of PRSI and where she proposed to make private sector employers responsible for paying the first four weeks of sick leave of any employee who is absent from work due to certified illness.
+As MD of one of the leading recruitment agencies in the country, I am completely opposed to the comments of the Minister for Social Protection Joan Burton where she advocated the idea of increasing the rates of PRSI and where she proposed to make private-sector employers responsible for paying the first four weeks of sick leave of any employee who is absent from work due to certified illness.
 These changes in PRSI and sick pay would be completely unacceptable.

 I suggest that the Minister should also speak with Barry O’Leary CEO IDA as to the likely effect of her proposals in assisting the IDA to attract FDI projects into Ireland.

-Finally I think she should also consult with Mark Fielding CEO ISME who has gone public on the effect of such a proposal would have on member companies of ISME many of whom are struggling to stay in business and who can ill afford any additional costs after four years of recession.
+Finally, I think she should also consult with Mark Fielding CEO ISME who has gone public on the effect of such a proposal would have on member companies of ISME many of who are struggling to stay in business and who can ill afford any additional costs after four years of recession.

-In summary I think we need joined up thinking at government level to see that any proposals implemented in the coming budget and in future budgets should be pro jobs and pro competitiveness – as a country and as a people we can afford nothing less.
+In summary, I think we need joined-up thinking at the government level to see that any proposals implemented in the coming budget and in future budgets should be pro-jobs and pro competitiveness – as a country and as a people we can afford nothing less.